 To make matters worse, according National Institute of Standards and Technology (NIST) news, an even more dangerous drug designed to mimic fentanyl is present in North America: “A particularly dangerous fentanyl analog, carfentanil, is increasingly turning up in the U.S. drug supply.”
 Carfentanil is 5000 times more potent than heroin.
 A lethal dose is as small as a period on this page.

 Minute amounts of Fentanyl exposure and its analogs can be deadly.
 Why risk your safety?
 Mayken is an established industry leader, specializing in Hazardous Extreme Cleaning and Remediation.
 They are the North American answer to a growing crisis.
-Play it safe: Let the remediation professionals at Mayken safely and completely clean any contaminated sites.
+Play it safe: leave the clean up of any contaminated site up to the drug lab remediation professionals.